All the men and women of Watergate

 When this week marks half a century of the raid on the offices of the Democratic Party that unleashed that crisis, the country remembers that moment in many ways.

-Books, television series, exhibitions delve not only into the best-known names, such as Nixon himself or Bob Woodward and Carl Bernstein -the Washington Post journalists who uncovered the scandal-, but also into many other protagonists, volunteers or not, of that moment.
+Books, television series, exhibitions delve not only into the best-known names, such as Nixon himself or Bob Woodward and Carl Bernstein – the journalists of the Washington Post who uncovered the scandal -, also in many other protagonists, volunteers or not, of that time.

 And it is also, as the curator of the exhibition and historian of this Smithsonian museum, Kate Clarke, emphasizes to Efe, a tribute to journalism, without which Watergate would have remained an apparently minor event – the raid on the offices of the Committee Democratic National- no political consequences.

-Time Magazine devoted numerous covers to Watergate, and some of them can be seen in this exhibition.
+Magazine Time he dedicated numerous covers to Watergate, some of which can be seen in this exhibition.
 They are iconic images that define Nixon and those who governed with him very well.

 So it is with the “palace guard.”
 Nixon and his four trusted men appear in a collage made from the presidential seal and that tries to show, as Clarke pointed out, that that group of advisers and senior officials kept Nixon “isolated” and away from reality and opinion. public.